Sa'id of Mogadishu: Biography

 Sa'id left Mogadishu as a teenager to study in Mecca and Medina, where he remained for 28 years gathering knowledge and gaining many disciples.
 His reputation as a scholar earned him audiences with the Amirs of Mecca and Medina.

-From this it is apparent that Sa‘īd was not only a well travelled scholar known in the ways of the world, but he obviously must have recruited many students due to his close link with the Amirs.
+From this it is apparent that Sa‘īd was not only a well travelled scholar known in the ways of the world, but he must have recruited many students due to his close link with the Amirs.